SATs Scores Explained For KS2 and KS1 Parents: Everything You Need To Know About Your Child’s SATs Results

 These exams are marked in a different manner to the Year 2 SATs, as these papers are marked externally.
 Your child may also sit a science SAT, but these tests are only given to 10,000 schools to assess national standards at KS2, and they are teacher assessed in most schools.

 Want to know more?
-Read our parents guide to SATs 2020.
+Read our Parents Guide: What Are SATs?.

 When and how will I get the SATs results?

 Your child’s school will have received the provisional results for both the schools performance and your child’s individual performance by the end of July.

 At this stage the results are only provisional, as they are subject to additional checking by schools and teachers.